Sexual Harassment Attorney

 Sexual harassments laws protect all individuals, regardless of gender.
 If you are suffering sexual harassment at work, whether it from a woman or a man, you need to inform your supervisor of the seriousness of the matter and follow any established policies or procedures regarding discrimination in the workplace.
 If the harassment continues, speak to your attorney.
 They can help you file a legal complaint and stop the discriminatory behavior at work.

 Federal law prohibits your employer from retaliating against you for filing a sexual harassment complaint on behalf of yourself or your co-worker.
 Federal law also protects you should be involved in the sexual harassment investigation or hearing.
 The law is on your side, so don’t be afraid to speak up for your co-worker.
 If you believe your employer is retaliating against you for reporting sexual harassment, speak to a discrimination attorney as soon as possible.
 They will fight for your rights and protections under the law.

 We know how important your job is, and we know how difficult it is to go to work each day and endure sexual harassment.
 The Ramos Law Firm advocates for the rights of all employees to work in an environment that is free from harassment and abuse.
 Our attorneys stand ready to fight for those who work in hostile environments and we hold employers responsible for permitting sexual harassment to occur in the workplace.

 If you are suffering at work with sexual harassment, you may be able to take steps to stop the harassment and prevent it from occurring again.
-To find out if you have a case, call Ramos Law at (303) 731-4477, or fill out our no-obligation Case Evaluation Form.
+If you think you have been sexually harassed, we want to help you.
+Contact our team at Ramos Law today.